-+EEC2240, Social Studies and Creative Expression for Young Children
++EEC2240, Social Studies and Creative Expression for Young Children curriculum.

-This methods class provides students with the knowledge of developmentally appropriate social studies and creative expression concepts for children birth through age eight and techniques for incorporating them throughout the curriculum.
 Topics include culture, time, people, places, individual and global identity, sense of community, dramatic play, music, art, and creative movement.
 Current educational research and brain research is presented as the foundation for understanding the role of the early childhood educator in implementing curriculum as a broad technique for supporting the development of the whole child.
 The course also includes assessment of typical and atypical development in order to design appropriate accommodations to meet the needs of all children enrolled in the early childhood program.